Portrait of an Elderly Man

 Portrait of an Elderly Man or Portrait of an Old Nobleman (Retrato de caballero anciano) is a 1587–1600 oil on canvas portrait by El Greco, now in the Museo del Prado.
 Its subject's name is unknown but he probably came from Toledo, where the artist was then working.
 It was stored in the basement of the Real Alcázar of Madrid.
 The painting is signed in Greek characters "domenikos theoto: / kopol´´epoiei" on the right margin above the shoulder.

 Critical reception

 Art critic Bartolomé Cossío praised the work in his 1908 catalog, stating: "It is difficult to find among all of El Greco's portraits a piece superior to this head, due to the severe precision of execution and the supreme simplicity of background and form."

 Copies

 A watercolor study was made by Spanish artist Ricardo de Madrazo y Garreta in 1873.
-The 132 × 118 mm work on cardboard, dedicated "A mi querido Martin Rico" and signed "Ricardo Madrazo / Roma 1873," demonstrates the painting's influence on 19th-century artists studying El Greco's technique.
+The 132 × 118 mm work on cardboard is dedicated "A mi querido Martin Rico" and signed "Ricardo Madrazo / Roma 1873".